Quansight/ragna/docs/tutorials/rest-api.md

 assistant (LLM) and source storage (vector database) and set options like the API endpoint and cache location.

-To quickly try out Ragna, you can use the `demo` configuration withL
+To quickly try out Ragna, you can use the `demo` configuration:

 ```py
 config = Config.demo()